thedist/companion-module-utils/docs/graphics.md

 ---
 ## Bar
 ### Description
-generates an imagebuffer of a bar representing a value from 0 to 100.
+Generates an imagebuffer of a bar representing a value from 0 to 100.
 The bar can be colored in different sections by providing multiple `colors`, where the total size equals 100.
 This for example allows for both simple progress bars to more complex volume meters with different colored sections for different dB levels.

 ![](./images/barExample.png)